Athletes with established cardiovascular disease or those at risk have specific goals and objectives in mind.

 After your appointment

 This will be tailored to your specific cardiovascular condition, treatment strategies and competitive needs.
+You may receive a follow-up questionnaire via your email, mail or MyChart.
 Most follow-up will be done in six months to one year or as needed.
-There is an opportunity for telephone follow-up as well.
+There is an opportunity for telephone and virtual visits follow-up as well.
 If you require treatment interventions, devices or drug therapy titration the follow-up may be more frequent.

 Traveling to Cleveland Clinic